ollydev/setup-lazarus-fpcup/README.md

 - `cpu`: CPU target to setup Lazarus for.
 - `laz-branch`: Lazarus (gitlab) branch to install
+- `laz-revision`: Lazarus (gitlab) commit hash to install
 - `fpc-branch`: FPC (gitlab) branch to install
+- `fpc-revision`: FPC (gitlab) commit hash to install
+- `fpcup-url`: URL to fpcup exectuable to install.
+By default a hard coded version is used.

 Supported CPU targets:
 - `x86_64`: Windows, Linux, macOS